-When someone who has served before starts work in a new restaurant, the skills that server learned can be carried over from one place to another (most of them at least), but something that has to be learned from scratch are the menu’s.
+When someone who has served before starts work in a new restaurant, the skills that server learned can be carried over from one place to another (most of them at least), but something that has to be learned from scratch is the menu for the new restaurant.

 So if I applied for a serving position at a new place, got the job, then start my orientation or first training shift in a day or two, I like to get a little prepared.